We may earn affiliate link compensation for products listed below.

 Basket-style air fryers are generally the easiest to use, mostly because they have fewer features.
 Most air fryers are straightforward — you just select a temperature and cooking time.
 Even when air fryers advertise “modes,” these are usually just presets adjusting temperature and time; the basic cooking function remains the same.

 Oven-style models tend to offer more features.
-They often provide a wider range of temperatures and more cooking modes — for example, many basket-style air fryers cannot get low enough to dehydrate foods.
+They often provide a wider range of temperatures and more cooking modes.
 Some oven-style air fryers include broiling capabilities with a top heating element for intense, direct heat, and even rotisserie functions with food thermometers that plug into the unit to display internal temperature.

 Paddle-style air fryers automate stirring via the paddle, which makes them hands-off during cooking.
 However, you need to be mindful not to overcrowd the basket, or the paddle may damage the food.
 Certain recipes won’t work well with a paddle constantly moving delicate items (like steaks), so the paddle will need to be removed for those.